Secure Your Business. Try Electric For Free.

 What Does It Mean to Power Cycle Your Router & Modem?

-Power cycling your router has nothing to do with riding a stationary bicycle (shocking, we know); it really just means to reboot your router by disconnecting it from its power source, waiting 15 seconds, and then plugging back in.
+Power cycling your router really just means rebooting your router by disconnecting it from its power source, waiting 15 seconds, and then plugging it back in.

 Why wait 15 seconds?
-Despite a router or modem being unplugged from the power source, it’s important to wait as some electricity could still briefly remain in the capacitors of the power supply.
+Despite a router or modem being unplugged from the power source, some electricity could still briefly remain in the capacitors of the power supply.

 Why Is It Important to Power Cycle Your Router & Modem?

 Routers themselves are essentially little computers.
-Networking devices like routers and modems work the same way your regular computer would, which means they have a motherboard, memory, CPU, and software to make them function properly.
-These hardware and software components are prone to causing issues from time to time due to a variety of reasons.
-The same way your computer needs to be restarted every now and then in order to refresh running processes and clear cache.
+Networking devices like routers and modems work the same way as your regular computer, which means they have a motherboard, memory, CPU, and software to make them function properly.
+These hardware and software components are prone to causing issues from time to time, the same way your computer needs to be restarted every now and then in order to refresh running processes and clear cache.

 How to Power Cycle Your Router & Modem

 Many modems and routers have a power button and a reset button.
-The reset button is usually a pin hole located in the back of the device and requires a paperclip to reach.
+The reset button is usually a pinhole located in the back of the device and requires a paperclip to reach.
 It is not recommended to enact the reset method as it could potentially reset your device to factory settings and wipe the existing configuration.
 The power button or a power switch allows users to restart the networking device without having to unplug anything.
-If yours has no power switch, though, it’s time to pull the plug.
+If your modem or router has no power switch, though, it’s time to pull the plug.

-While you could simply unplug your modem and router, wait for 15 seconds, and then plug them back in, a more thorough system-wide power cycle will help cover all your bases.
+While you could simply unplug, wait for 15 seconds, and then plug them back in, a more thorough system-wide power cycle of your router and modem will help cover all your bases.
 This way, you don’t have to unplug over and over again.
 It might seem a little odd to have a tutorial on how to properly turn things off and on again, but when it comes to internet connection problems, there’s no fooling around!

 Just follow these steps to power cycle your router and modem: